 - Different sources might be out of sync with each other due to incorrect or out-of-date Replication.
 This might result in unnecessary Data Warehouse expenditures spent processing and keeping useless data.

 - There are maintenance and other costs associated with running several servers.
 These costs must be covered by either the organization or a third party.
-If they are handled by a third party, the company risks vendor lock-in or service concerns outside its control.
+If a third party handles them, the company risks vendor lock-in or service concerns outside its control.

 In a nutshell, in this guide, you read about Distributed Systems, Distributed Transactions, and Data Replication in Distributed Systems.
 You also explored the need for all these systems and techniques.
 In addition, you explored the different types of Replication in Distributed Systems.
 At the end of this post, you explored the various benefits and challenges associated with Data Replication in Distributed Systems.

 However, businesses today are confronted with more diverse and sophisticated data sets than they have ever been before.
 As a result, organizations can no longer manage their data only through simple Data Replication processes.
-To stay competitive, most businesses now employ a range of automatic processing methods.
+Most businesses now employ a range of automatic processing methods to stay competitive.
 This is where a simple solution like Hevo might come in handy!